Living with Vikings & Scandinavian business culture

 - What is Scandinavian business culture?

-Living with Vikings is a new book from Kirsten Weiss that addresses Scandinavian buiness culture and the meeting between the Nordic countries and the many well-educated, well-travelled globalists who, for a time or for good, choose to settle here.
-The newcomers struggle not just with language but also with Nordic values and our ways of living, working, and cooperating, e.g. the the astonishment of seeing empty offices at 4.30 p.m., the surprise at how efficient we are at work, and the challenges of decoding the flat organization and understanding the significance of consensus.
+Living with Vikings addresses Scandinavian buiness culture and the meeting between the Nordic countries and the many well-educated, well-travelled globalists who, for a time or for good, choose to settle here.

 Kirsten Weiss examines each Nordic country in turn to illuminate the unique characters of Denmark, Finland, Iceland, Norway, and Sweden that make them so distinctive.
-In this introduction to Nordic values, habits, and self-perception Weiss focuses on humour, happiness, trust, work life and life in the welfare societys, and touches on the aim for equality, the direct tone and our views on children and divorce.
-It’s all mirrored in how we live, how we work, and how we, sometimes, get our wires crossed.
+In this introduction to Nordic business culture, values, habits, and self-perception Weiss focuses on humour, happiness, trust, work life and life in the welfare societys, and touches on the aim for equality, the direct tone and the views on children, family life and divorce.

 Scandinavian business culture

 Dialogue, democracy, and delegation are key words for Scandinavian business culture and the Nordic leadership style.
 The ideals are equality and consensus.
-And bosses who look over their employees’ shoulders or blaze a trail as dominant loners, do not have an easy time in Denmark, Sweden, Norway, Finland and Iceland, where people do not pay too much attention to hierarchies and relationships.
+And bosses who look over their employees’ shoulders or blaze a trail as dominant loners, will not have an easy time here.

 Equality is a cornerstone of the Nordic leadership style and the egalitarian, equality-loving management style that characterises Nordic organisations seems to most other cultures to be deeply exotic, and occasionally downright appalling.
-But the model works in the North, and as a leader, manager, or colleague in a Nordic organisation you are expected to adopt the values.
+But as a leader, manager, or colleague in a Nordic organisation you are expected to adopt the values.
 The quicker the better.

-In the North you get straight down to solving the task and are evaluated on your ability to cooperate and your efficiency: with the right skills and necessary level of knowledge.
-Titles, formalities and hierarchies obviously do not play a large role in the North, where the hierarchies are informal and therefore inscrutable.
-Naturally, they also exist in the North, but the power gap, i.e. the gap between employees and management, between high and low, is limited in a global context.
+Titles, formalities and hierarchies do not play large roles.
+Hierarchies are informal and therefore inscrutable.
+Naturally, they also exist, but the power gap, i.e. the gap between employees and management, between high and low, is limited in a global context.
 People strive for a feeling of equality and “my opinion is as good as yours”.

-You’ll meet the German mangager in Norway complaining about half of his emplyees being away from the office, because of at sick child or a sick dog …, but at the same time admitting that the job is actully done and in the Nordic countries it not so much about face time but about what is delivered in the end.
+You’ll meet the German mangager in Norway complaining about half of his emplyees being away from the office, because of a sick child or a sick dog …, but at the same time admitting that the job is actully done.